 (a) administer our website and business;

-(b) pass information to QualitySolicitors Head Office for the purpose of passing on enquiries relating to legal services;
+(b) pass information to QualitySolicitors Head Office for the purpose of passing on enquiries relating to legal services and obtaining customer feedback;;

 (c) personalise our website for you;